General Course Policies

 • I need the official “504 letter.”
 Share it with me in Box as soon as possible (ideally, in the first week of the semester) and also email me telling me to go look at the letter in Box.
 Box’s notification system is unreliable, so just sharing it in Box without also emailing me is likely to cause delays.

 • We will also need to discuss the letter in a brief conference, so I can understand how best to accommodate you.
-That conference will mostly consist of my asking you “So what works best for you?” and listening to what you say.
+If we have worked together before, we won’t need a meeting unless something is different in the current semester.

 • The Health and Counseling Center is committed to ensuring that students receive the services that they need in order to be successful on the Hilltop.
 Its holistic approach emphasizes the importance of wellness for both body and mind.